 - 1/2 of a whole vanilla bean or 1/2 teaspoon real vanilla extract

-Although this recipe is made quickly, allow time for soaking.
+Although this recipe is made quickly, allow time for soaking (to create a super-smooth nut milk).
 Larger nuts need to soak overnight.
 So plan one day in advance if you're using larger nuts.
 Seeds like hemp, pine nuts or nuts like cashews only require a short soaking time.
 Other nuts, like macadamia nuts, need an overnight soaking or a minimum of 6 hours.

 See Recipe Notes below for How to Soak Nuts and Seeds.